-Currently, different SDOs are working on closely related and entangled issues, although each one is focused on a different point of view.
-As such, the current panorama of standardization activities is formed by a number of non-collaborative activities, several of them trying to solve the same issues in a slightly different way.
-SDN relies on APIs and standardized service access points to be able to control the behavior of physical network elements.
+Currently, different SDOs are working on very related and entangled issues although each one is focused on a different point of view.
+As such, the current panorama of standardization activities is formed by a number of noncollaborative activities, several of them trying to solve the same issues in a slightly different way.
+SDN relies on APIs and standardized Service Access Points (SAPs), to be able to control the behavior of physical network elements.
 As such, standardization plays a crucial role for this purpose, since without a clear definition of these interfaces, SDN cannot become a reality.
-In order to organize and focus the work performed by the different bodies addressing the important work of standardizing SDN related technologies, it is desirable to create a common view of use cases, network services, and functionality among all SDOs, which can be further used to create real momentum and push forward the next generation of SDN concepts.
+In order to organize and focus the work performed by the different bodies addressing the important labor of standardizing SDN related technologies, it is desirable to create a common view of use cases, network services and functionality among all SDOs, which can be further used to create a real momentum and push forward the next generation of SDN concepts.